 Dogs must be on leash on all roads, streets and footways.
 There are a number of dog friendly parks in our district where owners can exercise their dogs off leash.
 Some reserves may have restricted off leash times to meet the needs of other users; please check for signs at each park or reserve to view restrictions, hours of operation, and your responsibilities as a dog owner.

-Wright Road Dog Park is a fenced park in Stirling dedicated to off-leash dog exercise.
+Wright Road Dog Park (Evelyn Halliday Reserve) is an especially popular fenced park in Stirling dedicated to off-leash dog exercise.
 It provides many features including:

 - over two acres of fenced, off-leash space